JULY 20, 2019

 For nearly 75 years, Euclid Beach Park was one of the most prominent amusement parks in Northeast Ohio.
 Today, 50 years after closing, the memories created there continue to live on.

 This annual event, now in its fifth year, invites audiences of all ages to enjoy a community celebration of Cleveland’s iconic amusement park.
-Museum guests will enjoy fun family activities including unlimited rides on the Euclid Beach Park Grand Carousel, Rocket Ship rides, Laughing Sal, lawn games, delicious treats and so much more.
+Museum guests will enjoy fun family activities including unlimited rides on the Euclid Beach Park Grand Carousel, Rocket Ship Car® rides, lawn games, delicious summer treats and so much more.

 Lolly the Trolley rides return for their second year with additional tours.
 This year the Lolly the Trolley Tour Package includes a guided tour of Euclid Beach Park.
 Slots are limited and sold on a first come, first served basis.
 If you have questions, contact Whitney Stalnaker, Education & Public Programs Manager, at 216-721-5722 x 1307.